raspberrychris/paddleboardmaster/content/post/uice-inflatable-stand-up-paddle-board.md

 If this is a deal breaker, then you may want to look at some of our other paddleboard reviews to find a wider board.

 One of my favourite things about this SUP is the UV printing.

 This really is a step above most of the other boards out there, and it means that the design that you get on the board is not going to fade away.
+This means that this board from UICE really is going to last, and even though you are paying a little bit more here, I think this is one of the better investments if you are looking for a SUP that you can keep in the longer term.

 [**Click here to check out the UICE Inflatable Stand Up Paddle Board on Amazon.com...**](https://www.amazon.com/UICE-Inflatable-Advanced-Standard-Accessories/dp/B09PG1GKPT?c=ts&keywords=Stand-Up+Paddleboards&qid=1655818653&refinements=p_89%3AUICE&s=sports-and-fitness&sr=1-2&ts_id=5522381011&linkCode=ll1&tag=paddleboardmaster-20&linkId=bdb471e119579ab44c1291ebad0a6996&language=en_US&ref_=as_li_ss_tl)